suoglu/Pmod/Pmods/DPOT/README.md

 ## About

 Simple interface for the [Digilent Pmod DPOT](https://reference.digilentinc.com/reference/pmod/pmoddpot/start).
-This interface uses SPI to communicate with [Pmod DPOT](https://reference.digilentinc.com/reference/pmod/pmoddpot/start).
+SPI protocol is used to communicate with [AD5160](https://www.analog.com/media/en/technical-documentation/data-sheets/AD5160.pdf).

 ## Brief information about Pmod DPOT